galacean/galacean.github.io/docs/first-game.md

 # Optimization

 We have sorted out all the objects and asked them to "perform their duties".
-Now we only need to add "billion points" details on it.
+Now we only need to add "a billion points" details on it.
 Of course, after completing the entire process, you can also try to optimize the game more:

 - Use object pools to reuse objects
 - Use atlas to reduce DrawCall